- Home

 Follow-up appointments

 After treatment ends, you will have regular appointments with your specialists to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back (recurred) or spread.
-If you have a low risk of recurrence, your follow-up care may be shared between your cancer specialist and GP.
+If you have a low risk of recurrence, your follow-up care may be shared between your cancer specialist and GP, or you may be discharged to your GP with easy access back to your specialist if needed.

-When a follow-up appointment is approaching, many people feel anxious.
-Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.
+When a follow-up appointment is approaching, many people find that they think more about the cancer and may feel anxious.
+If you are finding this hard to manage, talk to your doctor or call Cancer Council 13 11 20.

 Alternative therapies